2023 is around the corner, so how do your feel about reflecting on 2022? It is time to take a moment and process your feelings.

 - How are you getting on with… ? = it is a kinder way of asking what is your progress on the project?
 What blockers do you have?
 What seems to be going well?

 When you express gratitude, keep in mind these three things:

 - Acknowledge different points of view — make sure to respect the opinions of others, and ask them for their opinions;

-- Get people on board — include your colleagues, encourage your team, and keep everyone in the loop (=let them know what is going on);
+- Get people on board — including your colleagues, encourage your team, and keep everyone in the loop (=let them know what is going on);

 - Use positive language/ vocabulary — thank your colleagues and appreciate what they are doing as a part of your team.

-Another thing you can do to practice gratitude at work is reflect on your progress, and look at how far you have come this year.
+Another thing you can do to practice gratitude at work reflects on your progress, and look at how far you have come this year.

 Use these phrases

 - I’m really grateful for …